Lipschitz geometry and combinatorics of circular snakes: Circular snakes

 \begin{Def} A $\beta$-surface $X$ with connected link is called a circular $\beta$-snake if its Valette's link coincides with the set of its abnormal arcs, i.e., $V(X) = \Abn(X)$. \end{Def}

-\begin{Exam} Any $\beta$-horn $X$ is a normally embedded circular $\beta$-snake.
-Below it is shown the link of a not normally embedded circular $\beta$-snake.
-Moreover, notice that a surface with link as in Figure \ref{Fig. Cusp Snake} is not a circular snake, since it contains a Lipschitz singular arc. \end{Exam}
+\begin{Exam} Any $\beta$-horn $X$ is a Lipschitz normally embedded circular $\beta$-snake.
+Below it is shown the link of a not LNE circular $\beta$-snake.
+Moreover, notice that a surface with link as in Figure 1a is not a circular snake, since it contains a Lipschitz singular arc. \end{Exam}

 \begin{Prop} If $X$ is a circular snake then the link of $X$ is homeomorphic to $S^1$. \end{Prop} \begin{proof} Otherwise $X$ would contain Lipschitz singular arcs (see Remark \ref{Rem: boundary arcs are Lips sing arcs}). \end{proof}